What does being on the Directory mean

-The primacy purpose of the Register is to assist Award Centres, Participants and parents/guardians in sourcing Activity Providers that have a clear understanding of the Award.
+The primary purpose of the Directory is to assist Award Centres, Participants and parents/guardians in sourcing Activity Providers that have a clear understanding of the Award.

 The Award Centre is an entity licensed to deliver the Award to young people and is run by an Award Leader/Award Coordinator.
 The Award Centre is responsible for approving all activities and the people involved in assessing activity for their Award Participants.
 The Award Centre approves an Assessor for each Section of the Award.
 This Assessor may be from the Activity Provider, but this is not a requirement.

 Or Apply Online! (please read the Information Pack prior to submitting an application online)